edlanglois/dotfiles/README.md

 # Dot-Files
-Configuration files along with a system to patch or append to them based on arbitrary conditions.
+Configuration files with user & system configuration based on M4.

 ## Get the Code